-As part of the eminent domain actions filed to acquire four of the five parcels comprising South Bayfront Site B, the Agency also initiated an action utilizing the Polanco Redevelopment Act to recover its costs of hazardous materials remediation from responsible parties.
-On July 23, 2010, a mere month after the soil remediation had been completed, in the matter of <a href="Emeryville Redevelopment Agency v.
+As part of the eminent domain actions filed to acquire four of the five parcels comprising Site B, the Agency also initiated an action utilizing the Polanco Redevelopment Act to recover its costs of hazardous materials remediation from responsible parties.
+On July 23,

+2010, a mere month after the soil remediation had been completed, in the matter of Emeryville Redevelopment Agency v.
 Howard F. Robinson and Jeanne C. Robinson, PG&E, Wilson Associates, Chevron Corporation, Union Oil, Sherwin-Williams Company, Mary Lou Adam as Trustee, Christopher D. Adam, Hilary A. Jackson; Bank of America, trustee of Koeckritz Trust, Alameda County Superior Court, Consolidated Case Nos.
-RG-06-267600, RG-06-267594, RG-07-332012, the Alameda County Superior Court approved an Order On Joint Motion For Good Faith Determination Of Settlement and Settlement Allocations ("Settlement Order")6 approving the settlements with several defendants and approving the allocation of \$22,400,000 in settlement proceeds.
+RG-06-267600, RG-06-267594, RG-07-332012, the Alameda County Superior Court approved an Order On Joint Motion For Good Faith Determination Of Settlement and Settlement Allocations ("Settlement Order")7 approving the settlements with several defendants and approving the allocation of \$22,400,000 in settlement proceeds.

 The settlement proceeds covered known costs incurred up to that point for soil remediation and the Redevelopment Agency's legal fees, as well as an estimate of approximately \$9.6 million for future groundwater remediation costs.
 The Settlement Order confirmed the Court's prior approval of the Chevron USA/Union Oil Settlement Agreement, and approved the Koeckritz Settlement Agreement, the Robinson Settlement Agreement, and the Adam Settlement Agreement.
 Completion of the soil and groundwater remediation in accordance with the FS/RAP and Final RDIP is an obligation of the former Redevelopment Agency pursuant to the terms of the settlement agreements approved by the Settlement Order.
 The settlement agreements approved by the Settlement Order constitute an enforceable obligation of the Successor Agency pursuant to Section 34171(d)(1)(D) and 34171(d)(1)(E).
-This obligation is reflected in ROPS line item 40.
-A copy of the Chevron USA/Union Oil Settlement Agreement is attached to this report as Appendix D, and the Settlement Order as Appendix E.
+This obligation is reflected in ROPS line item 408.